Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Incremental Model Splitting: Transmitting Varying-Size Models to Clients.

 Inside \texttt{IMSs}, the mask set $\mathbf{M}$ is obtained from densities $\mathbf{P}_k$ via \texttt{FMP}.
 In practice, $\mathbf{M}$ is not recomputed every round due to cost; it is refreshed only every $k_{\text{rest}}$ rounds and reused in between:

 \texttt{IMSs} then uses the current $\mathbf{M}$ to form increments and indices.
-We embed \texttt{FMP} inside \texttt{IMSs} only for brevity in the top-level pseudocode; implementation-wise, it can equivalently be invoked outside and passed as input.
+We embed Algorithm~\ref{algorithm:Model_Pruning} inside \texttt{IMSs} only for brevity in the top-level pseudocode; implementation-wise, it can equivalently be invoked outside and passed as input.